Tuesday, October 29, 2013

 G'day filmgoers, here's a review of a movie that, believe it or not, is a supernatural comedy.
 Who you're going to call?
 Why it's GHOSTBUSTERS, and it's great that you're watching a movie about catching ghosts rather than seeing scary horror flicks in your home theatre.
 I re-watched this movie and understood the humour I hadn't laughed at since childhood.
 Like some of the old unforgettable comedies, it was timeless, with a few jokes that had become increasingly dated.
 Still, older viewers who have previously seen the original GHOSTBUSTERS will look at this farce with memories and laughter.

 The original actors, Bill Murray, Dan Aykroyd and Harold Ramis, were marvellously funny and memorable enough to have stand-out performances and publicity.
 Other actors like Rick Moranis and Sigourney Weaver were also terrific in their roles, and both characters get tangled in these superstitious events.
-Most of the effects still hold up as an achievement in this film.
+Most of the effects held up as an achievement in this film.
 In noticeable ways, its stop-motion animation has now become outdated.

 I conclude from this review that GHOSTBUSTERS was ghoulishly entertaining.
 I am not a big fan of it like my brother.
 It is an enjoyable feature as it has some frightening parts.